curityio/account-linking-recipes/README.md

 ./apply-use-case.sh ./config/2-configure-extra-login-method.xml
 ```

-The [Extra Login Identity Behavior](doc/2-extra-login-behavior.md) document explains how identity data is used.
+The [Extra Login Identity Behavior](doc/2-extra-login-behavior.md) document explains this flow and its associated data.

 ## Use Case 3: Use External Accounts